 £5 free acca can be used on any 5+ multiple, it will be credited within 24 hours and remains valid 7 days.

-Betfair are one of the few bookies to have a free bet club for all mutiple bets (including things like Lucky 15's, not just accumulators), this applies to multiple bets with 2+ selections.
+Betfair are one of the few bookies to have a free bet club for all football multiple bets (including things like Lucky 15's, not just accumulators), this applies to multiple bets on football with 2+ selections (including bet builders).

 Singles are of course excluded as are cashed-out wagers and exchange bets.
-Your multiples need to settle on the same day to qualify, once all qualifying stakes are settled you will receive a £5 free token within 2 hours that is valid for 72 hours and can be used on any multiple bets in the sportsbook, stake not returned.
+Your multiples need to settle on the same day to qualify for that days free bet, once all qualifying stakes are settled you will receive a £2 free token within 2 hours that is valid for 48 hours and can be used on any football multiple bets in the sportsbook, stake not returned.

 Racing Free Bet Offers